 - Add an SPF record.
 The record determines the list of servers for sending emails from your domain.

-Upon creating the business email address, you’ll be able to get unique addresses for company’s departments, boost brand awareness, and elevate the deliverability of your email campaigns.
+Upon creating a business email address, you’ll be able to get unique addresses for company’s departments, boost brand awareness, and elevate the deliverability of your email campaigns.
 And of course, a custom domain email address will let you use SendPulse to send various types of emails.